glvckoma/RuneAgent-Revived/README.md

 1. Ensure Java is installed and available in your system PATH
 2. Double-click the run.bat file to start RuneAgent with the RuneScape client

-### Attaching to a Client

-1. Start RuneAgent
-2. Launch your RuneScape client
-3. In RuneAgent, select the appropriate client version
-4. Click "Attach" to connect to the client

 ### Writing Scripts